 Adding a French accent to the classic puffer, the Vuarnet version features clean styling with thin channels of down and an effective adjustable hood.
 The down jacket also features water-resistant stretch and breathable nylon for your more active pursuits.
 With Vuarnet’s history of optic innovation and skiing performance, you’re sure to look “tres beau.”

-Inspired by military-styling, Nobis’s parka includes a removable fur ruff, thumbhole openings in the elasticized ribbed cuff, and handy besom pockets.
+Inspired by traditional military-styling, Nobis’s Heritage Parka lives up to its name with a removable fur ruff, thumbhole openings in the elasticized ribbed cuff, and handy besom pockets.
 It’s also insulated with white duck down and has seam-seal construction to keep you extra warm and dry in even the toughest conditions.

 Even though most of these come with hoods, it’s still a good idea to get a great hat for winter, like one of these best beanies.